 Here's an example of how to add a rule to keep all traces that have spans with attributes containing the user

-Go to one.newrelic.com > Apps > Your apps > New Relic Edge.
+Go to one.newrelic.com > All capabilities > Apps > Your apps > Infinite Tracing settings.

 For the trace observer you want to modify, click the gear icon to open the filters.